Using semantic web technologies to build an "infinite" text-based adventure game

 A Very Brief Intro to the Semantic Web

-For the unitiated I’ve prepared a brief intro on the basics of the semantic web.
-If you already know about all that, then please skip ahead.
+For the unitiated I’ve prepared a brief intro on the basics of the semantic web (in particular on RDF data), but you may prefer to skip ahead.

 The Infinite Text-Based Adventure Game